-Cumulative Effect: In addition to the limited, short-term human disturbance associated with one harvest visit, ground nesting birds would be subject to very minimal disturbance from inappropriate foot and vessel traffic.
-Although vegetational succession is likely to reduce the suitability of some nesting habitat, other habitat will become suitable over time due to glacial retreat resulting in no net loss of nesting habitat.
+Cumulative Effect: In addition to the limited, short-term human disturbance associated with one harvest trip, ground nesting birds would be subject to very minimal disturbance from inappropriate foot and vessel traffic.
+Although vegetational succession is likely to reduce the suitability of some nesting habitat, other habitat will become suitable resulting in no net loss of nesting habitat.
 Natural predation will continue to result in some egg and/or chick loss.
-The effects of this alternative combined with the effects from natural processes and existing human disturbance would result in negligible cumulative impacts on cliff and ground nesting birds.
+The negligible effects of this alternative combined with negligible effects from natural processes and existing human disturbance would not result in cumulative impacts to cliff and ground nesting birds.